JonathanGrossman/python_basics/08_operators.md

 - arithmetic operators
 - comparison operators
 - logical operators
-- and identity operators
+- identity operators

 ## Arithmetic Operators

 One category of operator is arithmetic.
-Arithematic operators allow for performing algebra with values and variables.
-Using arithematic operators, you can add, subtract, divide, multiply, and perform other algebraic operations.
+Arithmetic operators allow for performing algebra with values and variables.
+Using arithmetic operators, you can add, subtract, divide, multiply, and perform other algebraic operations.

 ```python
 # examples of numbers